Jamel Small is 2022 Paraeducator of the Year

-TRUMBULL, Conn. – Cooperative Educational Services is proud to announce its 2021 Paraeducator of the Year is Michael Cueto, who works in the Therapeutic Day Program (TDP) in the C.E.S.
-Special Education division.
+TRUMBULL, Conn. – Cooperative Educational Services is proud to announce its 2022 Paraeducator of the Year is Jamel Small, who works as an Educational Aide in the Transition Learning Center (TLC) in the CES Special Education division.

-Michael is now eligible for the Connecticut Anne Marie Murphy Paraeducator of the Year Award, which will be announced Nov.
-10 in Hartford.
-To see past winners of the C.E.S. award, visit www.ces.k12.ct.us/about/paraeducator-of-the-year.
+Jamel grew up in Bridgeport and graduated from Central High School.
+He is now eligible for the Connecticut Anne Marie Murphy Paraeducator of the Year Award, which will be announced in the spring of 2022.